thunlp/OpenPrompt/README.md

 ## Datasets

-We provide a downloads scripts in the `dataset/` folder, feel free to use them to download benchmarks.
+We provide a series of download scripts in the `dataset/` folder, feel free to use them to download benchmarks.

 ## Citation